Mxrk23/Active-Directory/README.md

 - Download Oracle Virtual Box.
 This will be used to run my virtual machines

-- Download Windows 10 ISO and Server 2019 ISO.
-This will be used to install the two operating systems on two separate virtual machines
+- Download Windows 10 ISO and Server 2019 ISO - This will be used to install the two operating systems on two separate virtual machines

-- Create the first virtual machine which will be a domain controller.
-Once everything is downaloded, I will create the first VM which will be the domain controller and It will house an active directory.
+- Create the first virtual machine which will be a domain controller - Once everything is downaloded, I will create the first VM which will be the domain controller and It will house an active directory.
 This will have two network adapters.
 One will connect to the outside internet, the other will connect to the virtualbox private network which the clients will connect to.

-- Assign IP addressing for the internal network.
-I will Install server 2019 ISO once the virtual machine is created and I will assign IP addressing for the internal network.
+- Assign IP addressing for the internal network - I will Install server 2019 ISO once the virtual machine is created and I will assign IP addressing for the internal network.
 The external network will automatically get IP addressing from my home network.

-- Name the server.
-Once I have IP addressing setup, I'm going to install active directory and create my domain.
+- Name the server - Once I have IP addressing setup, I'm going to install active directory and create my domain.
 I will then configure my NAT and routing so the clients in the private network can reach the internet from the domain controller.

-- Setting up DHCP.
-I will then setup a DHCP on the domain controller so when I create my Windows 10 machine it can automatically  get an IP address.
+- Setting up DHCP - I will then setup a DHCP on the domain controller so when I create my Windows 10 machine it can automatically  get an IP address.
 The main purpose of DHCP is to allow computers on a network to automatically get their IP addresses.

-- Running Powershell Script.
-The last thing I will do on the domain controller is to run a powershell script that will automatically create a 1000s users on active directory.
+- Running Powershell Script - The last thing I will do on the domain controller is to run a powershell script that will automatically create a 1000s users on active directory.

-- Installing Windows 10.
-After creating the users, I will create another virtual machine and install windows 10 which will be connected to the private virtualbox network.
+- Installing Windows 10 - After creating the users, I will create another virtual machine and install windows 10 which will be connected to the private virtualbox network.
 I'm going to name this machine client1 and join it to the domain and I will login with a domain account.

 <h2>Tools and Utilities Used</h2>